JUMP TO SECTION

 How do I submit my project?

 First, create an account on the LGCC submission platform.
-Once logged in, participants can upload their project files, link(s), and/or code repository before the submission deadline.
+Once you are set up, you can upload project files, link(s), and/or code repository before the submission deadline.

 Can I update my submission after I’ve submitted it?